dmbarbour/glas/docs/GlasApps.md

 A relevant concern is stability of these procedures in context of live coding.
 To simplify manual stabilization, we might only yield at explicit, labeled 'yield' points.
 This also encourages coarse-grained steps, which mitigates performance overhead.

 I feel this feature would be useful as a bridge between glas and host systems.

-## Dynamic Code (TODO)

-Where we need dynamic code, we'll want mechanisms that interact nicely with live coding and the other features.
-One option is to interpret a program namespace in context of a localization.
-If paired with memoization or accelerated representations, we could cache safety checks and JIT compiled machine code.

-Another useful option is to let the runtime maintain an in-memory 'patch' on the application namespace, effectively live coding with controlled self-modifying code.

-## Implicit Parameters and Algebraic Effects

-It is useful to tie algebraic effects to the application namespace, such that we can control access to effects through the namespace.
-This also reduces risk of accidental name collisions.
-Implicit parameters might be modeled as a special case of algebraic effects.

-First-class functions and objects are relatively awkward in context of live coding and orthogonal persistence.
-This could be mitigated by escape analysis, e.g. runtime or ephemeral types might restrict which variables are used.
-But for glas systems I'd like to push most higher order programming to an ad-hoc combination of staging and algebraic effects, reducing need for analysis.

 ## HTTP Interface